You have no items in your shopping cart.

 DR GARRY CUSSELL

 Niacinamide is another name for Vitamin B3.
-Vitamin B is a potent antioxidant with brightening, hydrating and anti-inflammatory properties for your skin.
+Vitamin B is a powerful antioxidant with brightening, hydrating and anti-inflammatory properties for your skin.
 What makes it truly special, though, is its ability to soothe sensitive skin.
-The most potent form is Vitamin B3, Niacinamide, which may also be labelled as Niacin or Nicotinamide.
+The most potent form of Vitamin B is Vitamin B3, Niacinamide, which may also be labelled as Niacin or Nicotinamide.

 What can Niacinamide do for your skin?

-Niacinamide is not only the most potent form of Vitamin B, it’s also one of the most powerful antioxidants available.
+Niacinamide is not only the strongest form of Vitamin B, it’s also one of the most powerful antioxidants available.
 It helps to reverse damage caused by free radicals and to protect the skin from damage caused by inflammation and external pollutants.

 There is evidence to suggest that Niacinamide helps restore the skin’s natural barrier, which helps prevent trans-epidermal water loss and regulate your skin’s natural self-hydrating mechanisms.

 It can also regulate pigment distribution in your skin cells by blocking the PAR 2 receptors, which are proteins in your skin cells that enable the transfer of melanin.

 Naturally, you might think that such a multipurpose skincare ingredient might be too strong for sensitive skin, but Niacinamide is also an incredible anti-inflammatory.

 It can work its magic while also soothing the skin.
 It’s sometimes even used to treat atopic skin conditions like dermatitis and eczema.

 Some rosacea patients find that Niacinamide helps reduce redness, but rosacea can be a very sensitive condition, so you should consult a Doctor or Dermal Clinician first.